• Skip to primary navigation

 List Interface In Java

-When we require to represent a group of individual objects as a single entity where duplicates are allowed, and insertion order is preserved than that time we should go for the List interface.
-As the List interface has preserved the order so whatever the operation like inserted, accessed, iterated, and removed according to the order in which they appear internally in the Java List.
+When we must represent a group of individual objects as a single entity where duplicates are allowed and insertion order is preserved, we should go for the List interface.
+The List interface has preserved the order, so whatever the operation is inserted, accessed, iterated, and removed according to the order in which they appear internally in the Java List.

-Each element in List has an index so we can access the elements with the help of indexes, which also helps us in searching an element on a List interface.
+Each element in the List has an index, so we can access the elements with the help of indexes, which also helps us search for an element on a List interface.

-In the Java Collection framework, we have some classes which are implemented the List interface that classes are ArrayList, LinkedList, Vectors, and Stack classes.
+In the Java Collection framework, some classes are implemented in the List interface.
+These classes are ArrayList, LinkedList, Vectors, and Stack classes.

 List Interface In Java Explanation